barryclark/jekyll-now/_posts/2018-1-28-Social-Media-and-our-Website.md

 It also makes it easier for us to setup our database, which will be a big part of our secondary mission.

-In addition to that, Repositories for the other software components of the project (The ground station and the satellite) have been created on Github which not only all team mebers can access but every person can gain insight on our project development.
+In addition to that, Repositories for the other software components of the project (The ground station and the satellite) have been created on Github.
+By doing that not only all team mebers, but also everyone else can gain insight on our project development.